unityjaeger/Bolt/docs/src/content/docs/guides/special_cased.md

 ): boolean
 ```

-This simply tells you if these two objects are intersecting or not.
+Touching primitive pairs will return `true`.

 The remaining functions that have been special-cased are `box_sphere`, `box_capsule`, `sphere_sphere`, `sphere_capsule` and `capsule_capsule`.

 # Raycasting
-All special-cased raycasting functions have the same parameters and return values, the return values being the hit point, distance, hit normal and a boolean that indicates whether or not the ray started inside of the object.
+All special-cased raycasting functions have the same parameters and return values: hit point, world-space distance, and hit normal.

-When the ray starts inside of the object, the normal will point inwards instead of outwards, while the hit point and distance are still what you would expect: A point and the distance to this point on the surface of the object.
+When the ray starts on the surface or inside the object, the hit point is the ray origin, the distance is `0`, and the normal is `Vector3.zero` and must not be used.

+The direction describes a finite segment, and a hit at its endpoint is included.
+A zero-length ray acts as a point query: it hits if its origin is on or inside the shape and misses otherwise.

 One example for a special-cased raycast function is
 ```luau